-Communities often want to memorialize an individual who has died.
-It can be a challenge to balance meeting the needs of distraught medical students and staff while preserving the day-to-day activities of taking care of patients and learning.
-It is very important to treat all medical student deaths with the same basic approach, while giving special consideration to contagion risk and the unique aspects of suicide loss.

-The approach for responding to the death of a medical student from a car accident or cancer should be basically the same as for a medical student who dies by suicide.
-This approach, particularly not remaining silent in the face of a suicide, minimizes stigma and reduces the risk of suicide contagion.
-In the case of suicide, it is very important not to inadvertently glamorize or romanticize the deceased medical student or the death.
+Communities often want to memorialize a resident who has died.
+It can be a challenge to balance meeting the needs of distraught residents and staff while preserving the day-to-day activities of taking care of patients and learning.
+It is very important to treat all resident deaths in the same way to the extent possible.
+The approach for responding to the death of a resident from a car accident or cancer should be the same as for a resident who dies by suicide.
+This approach minimizes stigma and reduces the risk of suicide contagion.
+In the case of suicide it is very important not to inadvertently glamorize or romanticize the deceased resident or the death.
 It is best to emphasize the link between suicide and underlying mental health problems (such as depression, anxiety, and burnout).
 These conditions can cause substantial psychological pain while not being apparent to others.